C-D-Lewis/node-microservices/apps/visuals/README.md

 1. Run `visuals` once configured with the Spotify and `concierge` details, and send a `spotify` packet to trigger attempted authorization.
 The first time this will fail, and the response will contain the authorization URL allowing a Spotify signin to the application.
+The URL is also logged to app logs.

 2. Once signed in, `concierge` will acknowledge with `OK` and the authorization `code` will be saved in the static IP instance of `attic`.
 If this is set as